-The talent shortage is being felt strongly.
-Training is seen as a priority to counter the rapid obsolescence of technical skills and to respond to the rapid evolution of the sector's professions.
+Service providers have tried to offset wage increases (linked to inflation) by raising their prices.
+The shortage of skilled labor is still very acute.
+Training is seen as a priority to counter the rapid obsolescence of technical skills and respond to the constant changes in the sector's professions.